slowstone/leetcode/summary/sum.md

 ```

 ## Problem 216
-Find all possible combinations of k numbers that add up to a number n, given that only numbers from 1 to 9 can be used and each combination should be a unique set of numbers.
+&emsp;Find all possible combinations of k numbers that add up to a number n, given that only numbers from 1 to 9 can be used and each combination should be a unique set of numbers.

->> This problem is different from the 1 & 2, our choice is constrained to be [1,9], and our target is valid, then our bigest number is just sum from 1 to 9, our result is that number 1 to 9 can only be choosed for one time.
+> &emsp;This problem is different from the 1 & 2, our choice is constrained to be [1,9], and our target is valid, then our bigest number is just sum from 1 to 9, our result is that number 1 to 9 can only be choosed for one time.
 All in all, this problem is a special case of the Combination Problem 2
 ```C++
 class Solution {
 public: